How Much Does An Explainer Video Cost? Price vs Value

 Quality explainer videos are an investment that grows your business.
 When you consider the cost, make sure you consider both the out-of-pocket expense and the business you might miss by skimping on quality.
 In the end, an explainer video really should pay for itself.

-We’ve given you some general guidelines for how to think about and calculate explainer video cost.
+These general guidelines should give you a better idea of how much an explainer video costs.
 If you’re ready to get specific, contact an IdeaRocket video expert today.
-We create videos for tech companies, HR departments, health care companies, and much more.
+We create explainer videos for tech companies, HR departments, health care companies, and much more.

 Receive our